 - Too much visible skin is one of the most common mistakes young people make.
-No manager should have to observe in a meeting that you have a tattoo at the small of your back, on your shoulder, or on your chest.
+No manager should have to observe in a meeting that you have a belly ring or a tattoo at the small of your back, on your shoulder, or on your chest.

 - As a rule, underwear should never be visible and chewing gum never be done at work.

 - In summary, dress in ways that conform to the norms of the role you want.
 Assuming you are effectively holding down the job you are doing, identify what credibility looks like for the job you want and then replicate it in your appearance.